SSW Food Manufacturing vs Food Service in Japan: April 2026 Changes, Meat Retail and Food Service Cap

 - Is it a COE application or a change-of-status application?

-- Is the person already staying in Japan as SSW-1 in the food service sector?
+- Is the person already staying in Japan as SSW No. 1 in the food service field?

 - Is the procedure an extension, a new change, or a job change?

-- Is there any realistic pathway to SSW-2 or another eligible sector?
+- Is there any realistic pathway to SSW No. 2 or another eligible field?

-The April 2026 changes suggest that Japan’s SSW system will continue to be operated with stronger attention to sector-specific rules, numerical caps, and actual work duties.
+The April 2026 changes suggest that Japan’s SSW system will continue to be operated with stronger attention to field-specific rules, numerical acceptance limits, and actual work duties.

-In sectors such as food manufacturing, where processing and manufacturing functions are clearly needed, the scope may expand.
-In sectors such as food service, where the number of workers approaches the intake cap, new intake may be restricted.
+In fields such as food manufacturing, where processing and manufacturing functions are clearly needed, the scope may expand.
+In fields such as food service, where the number of workers approaches the acceptance limit, new intake may be restricted.

-Employers should therefore check early whether their business falls within the correct SSW sector, whether the job duties match the sector, whether the numerical cap is an issue, and whether the required support and council procedures are in place.
+Employers should therefore check early whether their business falls within the correct SSW field, whether the job duties match the field, whether the numerical cap is an issue, and whether the required support and council procedures are in place.

 |---|---|---|